Rays vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has recorded 35 hits with five doubles, five home runs and 11 walks.
-He has driven in 14 runs.
+- Anthony Rizzo has 42 hits with five doubles, six home runs, 15 walks and 17 RBI.

-- Rizzo enters this game looking to extend his four-game hit streak.
-In his last five games he is hitting .286 with a walk and an RBI.
+- Rizzo has picked up at least one hit in eight games in a row.
+During his last 10 outings he is hitting .325 with a home run, five walks and four RBI.

 Rizzo Recent Games